spacer.png, 0 kB

 - Gibson SG (Very seldom used, 80s tour)

-Gibson SG Standard Electric Guitar Heritage Cherry
+Gibson Sg Standard Electric Guitar Heritage Cherry

 - Another Gibson doubleneck guitar was given to him after he agreed to allow the company to reproduce his original EDS-1275.
 The guitar was picked by Page out of numerous others after he struck one chord.
 Page declared "This is it, this is the one!"
 The guitar was marked (beforehand) #1.